 When you are prospecting for long term trucking contracts, you will talk to a lot of people.
 The only way to properly manage this network is to download a decent CRM software.
 CRM stands for Customer Relationship Management.
 Basically, it’s a large digital cheat sheet of all the information you gained from each of your conversations with prospective shippers.

 Keep track of your calls and how many people you talk to.
 Use a CRM software to keep track of everyone you have contacted as well as their personal information.
 Use notes to help keep the relationship strong within that organization.
 Does the shipping manager have children?
 What are their names?
 Do they have hobbies similar to yours?
 Build rapport by contacting the same people once or twice every two weeks just to keep your name floating around in their head.
-If you sense its not a good time to contact your person of interest, then don’t.
+If you sense it’s not a good time to contact your person of interest, then don’t.
 You want to give the perception that you are available, but not oblivious to other people’s time

 Scripts to Gain Long Term Shipping Contracts Today